ocp/ocp-project/README.md

 toolchains.

 > **WARNING**: This material is tailored to our own working preferences and specifications and is in some sense 'opinionated'.
-It is **not** meant to be a general open-source library and you should expect it change at our convenience, possibly breaking interfaces and expectations.
-That said, if you find anything useful or you'd like to use yourself, please go ahead!
+It's abstracted from our experiences building and is **not** meant to be a general open-source library.
+So, you should expect it change at our convenience, possibly breaking interfaces and expectations.
+That said, if you find anything useful that you'd like to use yourself, please go ahead!
 We probably can't accept pull requests or solve any issues for you at this point in time, unless you've got something really compelling to say.

 ---